+The European Parliament can stop sexism in social media.
 This most likely happens in the corridors of any European institution, this is why it is important to act: a woman passes by a group of men stationed on the sidewalk.
 Following this moment, she leaves a trail of whistles and vulgar comments for which, as if it wasn’t enough, she should feel flattered.

 A teenager is walking home in the early hours of the morning.
-She hears footsteps behind her that only she is able to hear, alerted by a atavistic instinct and a deep-rooted cultural heritage which, since immemorial times alerts females that they should not be walking alone; and that if they shall commit such act of imprudence, they should avoid the shadows and tense their walk, as she is doing now with her bated breath.
+She hears footsteps behind her that only she is able to hear, alerted by an atavistic instinct and a deep-rooted cultural heritage which, since immemorial times alerts females that they should not be walking alone; and that if they shall commit such acts of imprudence, they should avoid the shadows and tense their walk, as she is doing now with her bated breath.

 Patterns of behavior that, far from being eradicated, have jumped without great mutations to the virtual ecosystem, a mirror at the end of the analogue, where they have perpetuated themselves, adapting to their specific language and taking advantage of their sometimes truly destructive potential, of their broadcast channels.
 Insults loaded with misogynist poison, disavowals based solely and exclusively on the sex of the issuer, verbal and graphic harassment through pornographic and violent photographs, in many cases reaching extortion.

 The list of harassment tools is long and increasingly sophisticated.
 In addition, they are not restricted to a few hours of the night, dangerous streets or poorly lit portals.
 To escape from the network of networks is much more complicated.
 Its ubiquity and scope increase the vulnerability of victims.
 No one is safe.
 We already denounced a few months ago journalists and policies such as those in Diario Público, in the article “Internet masters do not stand up for women”.